saucelabs/sauce-docs/docs/api-testing.md

 <a href="/api-testing/build-from-spec">OpenAPI spec file or HAR file</a>
 </li>
 <li>
-<a href="/api-testing/import-postman-collection/#importing-a-har-file-from-an-rdc-job">HAR files captured during real device testing</a>
+<a href="/api-testing/import-postman-collection/#importing-a-har-file-rdc-and-vdc">Import from HAR file (including HAR files from RDC and VDC)</a>
 </li>
 <li>
 <a href="/api-testing/composer">Test composer</a>